|

 Arundel Castle, West Sussex, England

-Arundel Castle and Gardens n West Sussex, England
+Arundel Castle and Gardens map

-Arundel Castle oozes so much fairytale charm, like a drawing from a child’s bedtime story where everyone lives happily ever after.
-While it wasn’t the quintessential structure like Leeds Castle with a surrounding moat, it still wowed me with its dominating facade.
+Walking the path to the castle, we were blown away by such an impressive structure.
+While it wasn’t the quintessential structure like Leeds Castle with a surrounding moat, it still wowed us with its dominating facade.

 Fitzalan Chapel